hubble reveals creation

 Veil Nebula

 The Veil Nebula is the visible portion of the nearby Cygnus Loop, a supernova remnant formed roughly 10,000 years ago by the death of a massive star.
 That star – which was 20 times the mass of the Sun – lived fast and died young, ending its life in a cataclysmic release of energy.
+The Hubble images show a cosmic web within this nebula.

 Find out more